 When it comes down to it, personal training for seniors is more than achieving six-pack abs or lifting heavy weights.
 It’s about equipping them with the strength, balance and mobility to move through life comfortably and with confidence.

-3. Reducing risk of life-threatening disease.
+3. Reduced risk of life-threatening disease

 Physical activity is estimated to prevent 3.9 million early deaths worldwide each year by reducing the risk of life-threatening diseases.